geneeblack/graphql_model_mapper/README.md

 ## Usage

 Initially, you will not have any models exposed as GraphQL types.
-To expose a model you can add the following macro attributes to your model definition:
+To expose a model you can add any/all of the following macro attributes to your model definition:

     graphql_query   # to generate a GraphQL query object (and associated GraphQL input/output types) for the model graphql_create  # to generate a GraphQL create mutation object (and its associated GraphQL input/output types) for the model graphql_delete  # to generate a GraphQL delete mutation object (and its associated GraphQL input/output types) for the model graphql_update  # to generate a GraphQL update mutation object (and its associated GraphQL input/output types) for the model

-The default input/output types generated for the model are based on the following settings (which may be overriden by initializing GraphqlModelMapper::GRAPHQL_DEFAULT_TYPES in you own initializer.
-Note that the query and delete mutation do not have an input type defined since they currently generated internally:
+The default input/output types generated for the model are based on the following settings (which may be overriden by initializing GraphqlModelMapper::GRAPHQL_DEFAULT_TYPES in you own initializer or individually by using the

+    graphql_type

+macro attribute on the model, passing the individual settings that differ from the defaults. i.e.

+    graphql_types query: {
+    output_type: {
+        excluded_attributes: [:crypted_password]
+      }
+    },
+    update: {
+      input_type: {
+        excluded_attributes: [:crypted_password]
+      },
+      output_type: {
+        excluded_attributes: [:crypted_password]
+      }
+    },
+    create: {
+      input_type: {
+        excluded_attributes: [:crypted_password]
+      },
+      output_type: {
+        excluded_attributes: [:crypted_password]
+      }
+    },
+    delete: {
+      input_type: {
+        excluded_attributes: [:crypted_password]
+      },
+      output_type: {
+        excluded_attributes: [:crypted_password]
+      }
+    }

+Note that the query and delete mutations do not have an input type defined since they currently generated internally:

     query: {